willpixley/CS4400/README.md

 #### Connect to MySQL

+1. Navigate to the `/backend` folder.

-1. In the query window copy and paste the following script, feel free to modify the names if needed.
+2. In the query window copy and paste the following script, feel free to modify the names if needed.

     ```sql
     CREATE DATABASE cs4400_db;